-Putin claims Ukraine has made no proposals of prisoner exchange
+Putin claims Ukraine has made no proposals for a prisoner exchange

 Russian leader Vladimir Putin claimed during a briefing on the evening of 9 May that no proposals regarding a prisoner exchange had yet been received from Ukraine.

-Source: Putin during a briefing; Putin's aide Yury Ushakov, as reported by TASS, a Kremlin-aligned Russian news outlet
+Source: Putin during a briefing; Putin's foreign policy aide Yury Ushakov, as reported by TASS, a Kremlin-aligned Russian news outlet

 Details: Putin claimed that no proposals concerning a prisoner exchange had so far been received from Ukraine.

-According to Putin, even before US President Donald Trump proposed a truce, Russia had sent Ukraine an offer regarding an exchange of POWs.
-Putin said that Russia had provided Ukraine with a list of 500 captured Ukrainian servicemembers, after which Kyiv had "disappeared from the radar".
+According to Putin, Russia had sent Ukraine a proposal regarding an exchange of POWs even before US President Trump made his.
+Putin said that Russia had provided Ukraine with a list of 500 captured Ukrainian service members, after which Kyiv had "disappeared from the radar".

-However, earlier on 9 May, Putin's aide Yury Ushakov had stated that the relevant services were actively working on prisoner lists throughout Saturday and that, if an agreement was reached, an exchange between Russia and Ukraine would begin.
+However, earlier on 9 May, Ushakov had stated that the relevant services had been working actively on prisoner lists throughout Saturday and that, if an agreement was reached, an exchange between Russia and Ukraine would begin.

 Ushakov also said that arranging a prisoner exchange takes time, but that it could all be done quickly.